-Eliminate the need to create, maintain, and track standards compliance of built-in, administrator accounts, by leveraging existing Active Directory infrastructure for EFT administrator account creation, allowing you to maintain and ensure compliance of accounts in one location.
+Leverage your existing Active Directory infrastructure for easy EFT administrator account creation.
+This eliminates the need to create, maintain, and track standards compliance of multiple administrator accounts, while allowing you to maintain and ensure compliance of accounts in one location.

 Securing sensitive company data requires continuous monitoring and validation of security policies and controls.
 Globalscape makes it easy for an administrator to create and maintain file-transfer services that meet or exceed these standards with a simple set-up wizard.
 Once enabled, the HSM is an ever-vigilant security tool that disallows low-security options, captures compensating controls, and generates reports for auditing the system’s compliance status.

 Easy security configuration